avra911/m2onk8s/README.rst

 Project Outline
 ===============

+*** BIGGER WARNING *** - This project is stalled.

+I built this when I knew waaay less about Kubernetes.
+I don't think it'd be difficult to get m2onk8s up, now -- I'll likely to it as part of the new m2pwa (Magento progressive web app).
+If I do that, I'll hopefully write a blog about it, and take this down.

 *** WARNING *** - Though this is intended to be "production worthy" as soon as possible, it's never going to be tested in a production environment.